Confirmed Keynote Speaker

 Jack M. Tracy II is a former practicing restructuring attorney.
 Prior to joining Debtwire, Jack practiced in the New York offices of Akin Gump Strauss Hauer & Feld LLP and Willkie Farr & Gallagher LLP.
 He has represented debtors, official committees and ad hoc groups in several high-profile restructurings, including those of Energy Future Holdings, Edison Mission Energy, James River Coal Company, Cengage Learning, Legend Parent (M*Modal), Interfaith Medical Center, Broadview Networks and Otelco.

-Keith Wofford is Co-Managing Partner of Ropes & Gray’s 300 attorney New York office.
-He has been a Partner in the Business Restructuring Group at Ropes since 2006.
-His practice focuses on bankruptcy and creditors' rights.
-Keith primarily acts on behalf of investment funds specializing in distressed debt.
-He regularly represents "ad hoc" committees of secured and unsecured creditors in Chapter 11 cases and in out-of-court workouts (most recently, GenOn, NewPage, TXU, and Edison Mission), and also represents official committees in Chapter 11 cases (most recently, Linn Energy and Berry Petroleum Corporation).
+Keith Wofford, co-managing partner of the firm’s 300-lawyer New York office, focuses on bankruptcy and creditors' rights.
+Keith primarily acts on behalf of investment funds specializing in distressed debt, and potential acquirers of assets of distressed companies.
+He regularly represents ad hoc committees of secured and unsecured creditors in Chapter 11 cases and in out-of-court workouts, and he also represents official committees in Chapter 11 cases.